Kia Ora!

 • Numerical modelling of geophysical fluid equations, specifically:

-• Compatible finite element methods
+• Pseudospectral and compatible finite element methods

 • Quantification of timestepping error